-You may decide to not connect with consumers on social media at all.
-However, even if you don’t directly connect on social media you may want or need to work cooperatively to clean up their online identity.
+You may decide to not use social media at all.
+However, you may want or need to work cooperatively with consumers to evaluate their online identity.
 Discuss what this will look like and consider under what circumstances you will Google their name.
 You may Google their name to learn about their online identity, But, there could also be situations when you Google their name because you are worried about their safety or whereabouts.

 How does your agency use technology with consumers?

 If your agency has any social media presence, discuss the intended purpose and how consumers can interact with that page.
 In addition, be sure to address your agencies policy on distance counseling (if there is one)!

 Clearly state your expectations for interaction on social media sites and other distance counseling methods.
 Is it okay for consumers to directly message you on social media sites?
 Will you respond to email messages at 11:00 at night?
 If not, what is the preferred method of communication in between face-to-face meetings?
 Also outline when you will respond to messages so you don’t end up feeling like you are on call 24/7.
 If you do accept requests for connections on social media sites, will you continue with that connection once the relationship has ended?

 There are risks to using social media and other technologies during a job search, particularly risks to confidentiality.
 Discuss how you will work to mitigate risks to confidentiality by using appropriate security settings and not making comments about consumers on your personal social media sites.
 Also discuss the consumer’s responsibility for maintaining their confidentiality by highlighting how their public posts, group memberships, and unencrypted email messages may disclose disability or health status.